 Canon G9 X Mark II vs Leica M Typ 262

 The Canon PowerShot G9 X Mark II and the Leica M (Typ 262) are two digital cameras that were announced, respectively, in January 2017 and November 2015.
-The G9X Mark II is a fixed lens compact, while the M Typ 262 is a rangefinder-style mirrorless.
+The G9X Mark II is a fixed lens compact, while the M Typ 262 is a rangefinder-focusing mirrorless.
 The cameras are based on an one-inch (G9X Mark II) and a full frame (M Typ 262) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Leica provides 23.7 MP.